ZTE2976/Bad-Apple-Discord-bot/README.md

 # Bad-Apple-Discord-bot
-A simple bot that plays the Bad Apple animation.
+A simple Discord bot that plays the Bad Apple animation.

 Setting up the bot:
 The Bad Apple Discord bot runs in discord.py, This works in replit.
 Don't forget to change the token.env to your bots token.
 The first time loads slowly, try again after its loaded all of the GIFs and it should load faster.